rsmmr/hilti/doc/binpac/bro/index.rst

       upper-case version of the software identification, you could use ``self.software.upper()``.

-      In addition to expression parameters, there are two "magic" parameters that provide access to internal Bro state:
+      In addition to expression parameters, there are three "magic" parameters that provide access to internal Bro state:

         - ``$conn`` references the current connection that's being